gar2511/2212/README.md

 - Save files are stored in the `saves` directory
 - Game settings are saved in `preferences.json`
 - The game uses autosave when exiting properly
-- Development mode enables hot reloading for faster development
+- Development mode enables hot reloading of FXML and CSS files for faster development

 ## Troubleshooting